kimjos/sktechventures/README.md

+## S K Tech Ventures ##:

-Sketch Ventures: Your Online Tech Solutions Collaborators Overview
+Your Online Tech Solutions Collaborators
+## Overview

-Welcome to Sketch Ventures, an innovative collaboration between two tech enthusiasts determined to revolutionize the digital landscape.
+Welcome to S K Tech Ventures, an innovative collaboration between two tech enthusiasts determined to revolutionize the digital landscape.
 This project aims to deliver top-notch online tech solutions through a step-by-step journey, beginning with HTML and CSS.

-Introduction
+## Introduction

-Sketch Ventures is the brainchild of two passionate individuals, SaM and Kuria, who share an unwavering vision of empowering businesses and individuals with cutting-edge online tech solutions.
+S K Tech Ventures is the brainchild of two passionate individuals, SaM and Kuria, who share an unwavering vision of empowering businesses and individuals with cutting-edge online tech solutions.
 Our journey commences with the fundamentals of web development, focusing on HTML and CSS to build a strong foundation for our future endeavors.

 Objectives

 Our primary objectives for this project are:

 Learning and Growth: Through hands-on implementation of HTML and CSS, we aim to enhance our skills and expertise in web development, ensuring we stay up-to-date with the latest industry standards.